ajinkya-85/C/README.md

-this reposncontains all the pratice questions do all the topics
+This reposncontains all the pratice questions do all the topics